raohmaru/CFC/o8g/Documents/CFC-Rules.md

 Each action card have a cost, a number of SP (usually negative) a player must spend to play that card.
 After it has been played and its effects followed, the card is put into the discard pile.

+There is no limitation in the number of Action cards a player may play.

 #### Reaction
-Reaction cards are like AC cards but that can be only played during enemy's Attack phase.
+Reaction cards are like Action cards but that can be only played during an enemy's Attack phase, and only if that enemy is attacking you.

-RE cards have a "COST", a
-number of SP a player must spend to play that card.
+Reaction cards have a cost, a number of SP (usually negative) a player must spend to play that card.

-Players may play any number of
-RE cards in enemy's attack.
+There is no limitation in the number of Reaction cards a player may play.

+## The Abilities
+Some characters may have an special effect (called Ability), which is represented by an ability type (symbols ▲, ■ or ●) followed with the ability name at the beginning of the rule text.

+Every type of ability tells in which moment of the game its effect can be activated.

-▲ ABILITY
+### ▲ Ability

-The ▲ ABILITY is an effect that is activated when that character enters the ring.
+A ▲ ability is activated when that character enters the ring.

-■ ABILITY
+### ■ ABILITY

-The ■ ABILITY is an effect that you can activate only in your
-Main phase.
-When activated that character
-enters the freeze state.
+A ■ ability can be activated only in your Main phase.
+When it is activated the character enters the freeze state.

-Characters just entered the ring can't activate a ■ ABILITY in that turn.
+Frozen characters and characters that just entered the ring cannot activate a ■ ability in that turn.

-● ABILITY
+### ● ABILITY

-The ● ABILITY is an effect that is always active as long as that character is on the ring.
+A ● ability's effect is always active as long as that character is on the ring.

-Whenever a character with a
-● ABILITY takes part in a United
-Attack, that ability is nullified until the end of the turn.
+Whenever a character with a ● ability takes part in a United Attack, that ability is nullified until the end of the turn.

+## The Players
+CFC is designed for two players, each of whom has a customized deck of cards.

+### HP
+The Hit Points represents a player's life.
+When a player is dealt damage, he loses that much HP.
+A player loses the battle when his HP drops to 0 or less.

+### SP
+The Soul Points represents a player's Ki energy.
+They can be spend to pay the cost of playing cards with a negative SP value, or the cost of United Attacks.

 ## Game Structure

-## Attacking

-## Blocking

-HP

-Hit Points represents each
-players' life.

-When a player is dealt damage, he loses that much HP.
-A player loses the game when
-his HP drops to 0.

-Maximum HP value is 9900.

-RING

-Characters enter and fight in
-a field called the "RING".

-Players can place up to 3 CHA
-cards in their ring.

 TURN